deepakseamelty/Counting-app/README.md

 # Counting-app
-this is my first app which count the number of click
+this is my first app which count the number of click and the additional feature is we can also remove our click